About your flowers & farmer-florist

 My roots.

 I am blessed to have four grandparents who had/have a deep connection to plants and the natural world.
 As diasporic Koreans, they kept ties to the motherland by growing fruits and vegetables: perilla, hot peppers, summer squash, cucumbers, Korean pears.
 All four are/were fervent growers and foragers, able to spot purslane in a blinding field of green or turn tannic acorns into the most delicious jelly.
-My maternal grandmother’s family, for example, are leek and green onion farmers in Korea, to this day, so I like to think that there’s an ancestral influence on my farmer-florist life.
+My maternal grandmother’s family are leek and green onion farmers in Korea, to this day, so I am grateful to this connection to my ancestors.

 What I care about.